treeverse/lakeFS/clients/python/docs/InternalApi.md

 delete repository metadata

 Delete repository metadata.
-Deletes the provided key from the repository metadata.
+Deletes the provided keys from the repository metadata.

 ### Example